oracle-livelabs/developer/rest-services-for-adb-appdevlive/rest-enable-objects-ocw23/rest-enable-objects-ocw23.md

     ![Create Handler slider with all info, left click create](./images/create-final-handler-slider.png)

 11. Next we'll create an output parameter so we can return a result.

-    :bulb: *We should expect the count or rows where the passed in value is equal to the values in col2 in our table.*

     On the bottom on the bizlogic details page, under the **Source** area, locate the **+ Create Parameter** button.
 Left click the **+ Create Parameter** button.

     ![Left click the + Create Parameter button](./images/create-parameter-button.png)

 12. The **Create Parameter** slider appears from the right of the page: